Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-13-git-config.md

 		--format=format:'%C(bold cyan)%h%C(reset) %C(bold green)(%ar)%C(reset) %C(white)%s%C(reset) %C(dim white)%an%C(reset) %C(bold yellow)%d%C(reset)' \
 ```

-An under rated feature of git is `git log`.
 While a normal `git log` will show a linear history, it can be configured to show way more.

 - `--graph`: Graphs `*--*--*` beside each commit, showing how they relate to eachother.
 - `--abbrev-commit`: Shortens commit length